huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 - Psychonauts
 - Need for Speed Underground 2
 - Clive Barker's Undying
-- The Simpsons: Road Rage
+- The Simpsons: Hit and Run
 - Fallout and Fallout 2
 - Halo: CE
 - No One Lives Forever